vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

-# smashbox-AHK
+# B0XX-AHK

-This is an autohotkey script that lets you set up your keyboard to act like the smashbox in dolphin.
-Since dolphin does not let you bind keys to specific joystick values, I wrote this script.
+This is an autohotkey script that lets you set up your keyboard to act like the B0XX in dolphin.
+It is adapted from a similar script originally written by tlandegger for the Smashbox.

 The script works by using autohotkey to read the keyboard inputs, then converts them into a virtual joystick called vjoy.
 Vjoy is then used to control the inputs in dolphin.

-Personally I am in favor of legalizing the smashbox for competitive play.
-Hopefully this script can show people what the smashbox can and can't do.

-I have no relation with Hitbox, I do like their products though and plan on buying the Smashbox.
+I have no relationship with the creators of the B0XX.

 # Requirments
 1. Windows.
 Autohotkey only works on windows.
 This script was tested on widows 10.